What is Professional Organizing and Productivity Coaching?

 - public speaking

-NAPO Arizona is a chapter of the National Association of Professional Organizers (NAPO).
-NAPO is a non-profit professional association whose members include organizing consultants, speakers, trainers, authors and manufacturers of organizing products.
+NAPO Arizona is a chapter of the National Association of Productivity and Organizing Professionals (NAPO).
+NAPO is a non-profit professional association whose members include organizing consultants, productivity coaches, speakers, trainers, authors and manufacturers of organizing products.
 Founded in 1985, NAPO is the largest national association of and for organizers with over 4,200 members throughout the world.

 The Arizona Chapter of NAPO was officially chartered in 2004.
 Prior to that, the organization was known as The Arizona Professional Organizers Association or APOA.
 APOA was formed in 1996 by a group of veteran organizers living and working in the greater metropolitan Phoenix area.
-From the beginning, our commitment has been to provide a place for Professional Organizers to network, learn and grow as professionals.
-NAPO Arizona has always been receptive to those interested in becoming Professional Organizers, and many have launched their careers with support from NAPO Arizona members.
+From the beginning, our commitment has been to provide a place for Organizing and Productivity Professionals to network, learn and grow.
+NAPO Arizona has always been receptive to those interested in becoming organizers and productivity professionals, and many have launched their careers with support from NAPO Arizona members.

 NAPO CODE OF ETHICS

 This Code of Ethics is a set of principles to provide guidelines in our professional conduct with our clients, colleagues, and community.
-As a member of the National Association of Professional Organizers, we pledge to exercise judgment, self-restraint, and conscience in our conduct in order to establish and maintain public confidence in the integrity of NAPO members and to preserve and encourage fair and equitable practices among all who are engaged in the profession of organizing.
+As a member of the National Association of Productivity and Organizing Professionals, we pledge to exercise judgment, self-restraint, and conscience in our conduct in order to establish and maintain public confidence in the integrity of NAPO members and to preserve and encourage fair and equitable practices among all who are engaged in the profession of organizing.

 1. I will serve my clients with integrity, competence, and objectivity, and will treat them with respect and courtesy.